tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 ]
 Finished in 0.003s. (txn ts: 1551216224838)
 >> commit
-Finished in 0.001s. (txn ts: 1551216224838)
+Finished in 0.001s. (txn ts: 1551216224838, commit ts: 1551216224838)
 ```

 One-off transactional mode is a bit different, a series of commands can be
 provided as a list.
+This is similar to an 'Auto-commit mode' where `begin` and
-Begin and commit are inserted implictly at the start and end
-of the command.
-This creates a 'command level atomicity'.
+`commit` are inserted implictly at the start and end of the command.
+If any
+commands fail, the entire transaction is rolled back and the program exits with
+a non-zero exit code.

 In most scripting uses, we expect users will newline separate commands.